Overcoming breastfeeding problems

 Plugged milk ducts; Nipple soreness when breastfeeding; Breastfeeding - overcoming problems; Let-down reflex

-Breastfeeding (nursing) your baby can be a good experience for both mother and baby.
-Getting comfortable with breastfeeding takes time and practice.
+Breastfeeding (nursing) your baby can be a good experience for both the mother and the baby.
+It takes time and practice to get comfortable with breastfeeding.
 Things you can do to help the process include:

 - Start breastfeeding your baby in the hospital, right after birth.